bjin01/salt-sap-patching/README.md

 [reboot_host.py](./srv/salt/runners/reboot_host.py)

 > In order to use the SUSE Manager API the login credentials must be provided in a salt-master config file. e.g [spacewalk.conf](./etc/salt/master.d/spacewalk.conf)

+## Debug and test the automation:

+Salt states and modules can be debugged quite well.
+For debugging state execution on the minions use ```salt-minion -l debug``` to see more outputs.

+For salt runner module debugging e.g. [patch_hana.py](./srv/salt/runners/patch_hana.py) start salt-master in debug mode.
+In the debug output the runner module script's output will be shown.

+Of course ```salt-run state.event pretty=true``` will show the salt events between salt minion and salt master.